ENCCS/sycl-workshop/content/device-discovery.rst

    :language: c++

-.. challenge:: Write a custom selector
+.. exercise:: Write a custom selector

    It's not that far of a stretch to imagine that in a not-so-distant future, a node in a cluster might be equipped with accelarators from different vendors.